The Standard Model effective field theory at work: Beyond the Standard Model phenomenology with SMEFT

 where $S^{(1)}[\hat{\eta}]$ contains all local one-loop contributions; that is, in renormalizable theories $S^{(1)}[\hat{\eta}]$ contains only the counterterms required to renormalize the theory.
 In EFTs the one-loop induced Wilson coefficients are included in~$S^{(1)}[\hat{\eta}]$, too.
 We furthermore introduce the superdeterminant~($\mathrm{SDet}$) and the supertrace~($\mathrm{STr}$), which are generalizations of the determinant and trace to operators with mixed spin.
 The supertrace is a trace over all internal degrees of freedom and therefore involves an integration over all loop momenta

-where $\mathrm{tr}$ denotes the regular trace over all internal degrees of freedom apart from momentum, and the sign depends on the spin of the considered field.
+where $\mathrm{tr}$ denotes the regular trace over all internal degrees of freedom apart from momentum, and the sign depends on the spin of the considered field, with $+~(-)$ for bosonic (fermionic) states.
 These operator traces can be evaluated using the so-called \textit{covariant derivative expansion} \cite{Gaillard:1985uh,Chan:1986jq,Cheyette:1987qz}.
 However, a~discussion of the supertrace evaluation is beyond the scope of this review and we refer to~\cite{Henning:2014wua,Cohen:2020fcu,Fuentes-Martin:2020udw} for further details.

 Since the path integral formulation allows to compute the effective action, we can also use it to calculate the off-shell matching condition in Eq.~\eqref{eq:matching-condition-general}.
 At tree level we find